 - Our assessments are fully researched.
 We will send you the articles on reliability and validity if you would like to see them for any of our assessments.
 You get access to our extensive research data once accredited or can purchase a copy if you want.

-- We’ve responded as best we can to the profile cost question in our FAQ’s.
+- TMS assessments generally are in the mid range of cost.
 As for certification; we call it accreditation and yes you need to be accredited to use our assessments and yes we do that.
-See our Accreditation and Network Member Support page for more information.
+See our Accreditation page for more information.
 And yes we do have a process for dealing with practitioners that get asked about internal accreditation by their clients.
 Each scenario is dealt with separately between us and the practitioner (we use the term Network Member).

 The short answer to the support question is ‘Amazing!’
 Both if we are working with you as a practitioner or if we are accrediting you.
 In terms of the specific questions:

 - What is the accreditation process like and what learning options do I have?
 Public or internal workshop and distance with phone coaching.
-See Accreditation and Network Member Support.
+See Accreditation .

 - What support material (i.e. PP slides, debrief designs, handouts, videos etc) will I have access to.
 We have pretty much everything you will need, including how to run virtual sessions.
 Once accredited you have access to our Network Member Resources section of our web site.